jafingerhut/p4lang-tests/README-small-examples.md

 result has returned back from the table search.

+## `switch-subset4`

+This one was created primarily to demonstrate what the successor dependencies look like for 2 different kinds of conditional execution:

+* explicit if statements in the P4 source code
+* conditional execution of blocks after apply(table) statement, where the condition is based upon the type of action the control plane installed in the matching table entry.

 ## `switch-subset5`

 This is not intended as a tiny example where you will want to look